Matbbastos/super-org-contact/README.md

 # Super OrgContact
 ![superOrgContact](https://user-images.githubusercontent.com/38052584/109373827-03d75700-7890-11eb-83fc-ae627d275427.png)

-This repository is intended to store the technical test, front-end and back-end, developed for Conecta Nuvem.
+This repository is intended to store the files for client and server sides of the Super Org Contact application, proposed by Conecta Nuvem.

 ## Commits
 For commit messages in this repository, the following prefix convention is used: